 AB 2601 (Weber) would rectify this by extending the requirements of the California Healthy Youth Act to charter schools, thus assuring that thousands more California students would receive this critical instruction and thus be able to make more informed and responsible choices about their sexuality.
 This stands to improve the health and wellbeing of youth who avoid the consequences of unwanted pregnancies and STI transmission, as well as all those who learn to relate to their own sexuality and gender identities in a more comfortable and healthy way.

-Pediatrician members of AAP California Chapters 1, 2, 3 and 4 across the state strongly support your proposed legislation AB 2601 (Weber).
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide strongly support AB 2601 (Weber) and urge your AYE vote.
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Chief Executive Officer, American Academy of Pediatrics, California